Serverless Computing: Is it for you?

 When you compare this cost with a traditional IT setup, it quickly becomes clear how much you save.
 For instance: Assume you have a server configured for 100 GB of memory and you’re using only 5 GB.
 You, nevertheless, are still liable to pay for the 95 GB that’s sitting idle.
 Thus, serverless architecture frees you from paying for idle resources: Use 5 GB, and you only need to pay for 5 GB.

-meter stops.
+AWS Lambda scores high in this department, charging you by the millisecond: the moment your function ceases to run, your meter stops.
 Say your code runs for 100 milliseconds; you’re charged for this much and no more.
 The savings can be substantial.

 A Word of Caution: Serverless Disadvantages